 Montréal’s universities offer highly respected programs in Neuroscience and behaviour studies, with degrees available at McGill University, Université de Montréal, Concordia, and NeuroQAM at the Université du Québec à Montréal.
 Each offers extensive opportunities for international students and researchers, all contributing to the world’s Neuroscience communities.

-- Studies and specializations are offered at BSc, MSc and PhD levels
+- Studies and specializations are offered at BSc, MSc, and PhD levels

 - The Brain@McGill is one of the world’s largest organizations focused on structural and functional brain imaging

 - The McGill Centre for Research in Neuroscience unites clinical practitioners with basic scientists in research group-based studies, funded by provincial, federal, and international sources.
-McGill is a leader in number of publications attributed to the school, ranking 1st in Canada and 15th internationally

-- The Ludmer Centre for Neuroinformatics and Mental Health enables the application of a big-data, transdisciplinary approach to brain research: normative development, neurodegeneration and mental illnesses.
+- The Ludmer Centre for Neuroinformatics and Mental Health enables the application of a big-data, transdisciplinary approach to brain research: normative development, neurodegeneration, and mental illnesses.
 It unites cutting-edge neuroscience infrastructure and researchers from the Douglas Mental Health University Institute, the Jewish General Hospital’s Lady Davis Institute, and the Montréal Neurological Institute.

 Université de Montréal